-- Mundoro has available for partnership the exploration licenses known as the Zeleznik Project at the northern tip of the Timok complex. - Zeleznik group of licenses are located 1.5 km directly north of the Majdanpek mine and 45 km northwest of the Bor Mine Complex. - To date, the systematic exploration program at Zeleznik has identified four main target areas: West Zone, East Zone, Central Zone, and North Zone. - West and East Zone targets are partly tested and have similarities with the Majdanpek deposit in sharing similar geology, structural settings, and mineralization porphyry and skarn/massive sulphides. - The Central Zone and North Zone targets remain to be drill tested. - Mundoro has been approached by third parties regarding this property.
-Discussions are ongoing regarding this with third parties.
+- Mundoro has available for partnership the exploration licenses known as the Zeleznik Project at the northern tip of the Timok complex. - The Zeleznik group of licenses are located 1.5 km directly north of the Majdanpek mine and 45 km northwest of the Bor Mine Complex. - Mundoro has been approached by third parties regarding this property.
+Any work carried out on Zeleznik license was primarily focused on facilitating third party discussions and maintaining the project in good standing. - To date, the systematic exploration program at Zeleznik has identified four main target areas: West Zone, East Zone, Central Zone, and North Zone. - West and East Zone targets are partly tested and have similarities with the Majdanpek deposit in sharing similar geology, structural settings, and mineralization porphyry and skarn/massive sulphides. - The Central Zone and North Zone targets remain to be drill tested.